zoukkinen/Postgres-server/README.md

 hit *CTRL+D* to exit

-For other commands such as starting, stopping, listing or deleting, see my Docker cheat sheet.
+For other commands such as starting, stopping, listing or deleting, see this Docker cheat sheet. https://www.saltycrane.com/blog/2017/08/docker-cheat-sheet/

 ## Create a new database